openmainframeproject/zvm-community-tools/CONTRIBUTING.md

 _Use this file to detail how to make a contribution to the project.
 The structure below is generally recommended, but can be changed to meet the needs of the project_

-# Contributing to PROJECT NAME
+# Contributing to z/VM Community Tools

-Thank you for your interest in contributing to PROJECT NAME.
+Thank you for your interest in contributing to z/VM Community Tools.
 This document explains our contribution process and procedures:

 * [How to Contribute a Bug Fix or Change](#How-to-Contribute-a-Bug-Fix-or-Change)
 * [Development Workflow](#Development-Workflow)
 * [Coding Style](#Coding-Style)

-For a description of the roles and responsibilities of the various members of the PROJECT NAME community, see the [governance policies], and for further details, see the project's [Technical Charter].
+For a description of the roles and responsibilities of the various members of the z/VM Community Tools community, see the [governance policies], and for further details, see the project's [Technical Charter].
 Briefly, Contributors are anyone who submits content to the project, Committers review and approve such submissions, and the Technical Steering Committee provides general project oversight.

 If you just need help or have a question, refer to [SUPPORT.md](SUPPORT.md).